shoelace-style/shoelace/docs/getting-started/installation.md

 # Installation

 You can use Shoelace via CDN or by installing it locally.
+You can also [cherry pick](#cherry-picking) individual components for faster load times.

 ## CDN Installation (Recommended)